Practically always, GED Math includes tasks that ask you to put fractions and decimals in the correct order.

 We use our calculator to have it in decimal form as well.
 Now, there is one more decimal (0.9).

 So now, we have of the numbers in decimal form, and that makes it quite easy to compare our decimals.
 Plot the numbers on the number line.
 We’re making our number line like this.

 Fine.
 Now let’s go and plot each of the decimals on that number line and compare them.

 Fine.
 So now, we’ve made this task rather easy using our number line.
 The number leftmost is the smallest number, while the rightmost one is the largest number.

 On our number line, when we’ll be moving from left to right, the numbers will be getting bigger.

-So now, we’ve placed our numbers in least to greatest order (left to right) but initially, not all our numbers were decimals.
+So now, we’ve placed our numbers in the least to greatest order (left to right), but initially, not all our numbers were decimals.
 Some began as fractions.
 So what we now need to do is take these decimals again and start converting them back to get fractions.